 A lot of people get really confused when they think of mixers; by this, we mean the powered mixers.
 The reason they get confused is –if they have already bought a powered speaker, do they really need powered mixers?
 We would like to first define what a mixer is.
 Also known as a mixing console, the mixer is a device used for changing the quality and level of audio signals.
 Not just simply mixing the signals, they do more than that.
 A mixer can give a rich experience to you by mixing digital and analog signals.
 A high-end mixer can effortlessly do that.
 Many of us think that the mixers are only for board rooms and presentations, but it is not like this.
 Ranging from television, broadcasting to recording studios, the mixers are helpful in all.
 The best part is that when two vocalists sing together, the sound from separate microphones is channeled to a single set of speakers simultaneously.
 In this case, both amplifier and mixer come into the play because the signal produced by the mixer is sent directly to the amplifier.
 We are quite hopeful that by now you have got an understanding the powered mixers.
+Read here a proper guide to connect powered speaker to a mixer and improve the quality of audio signals and dynamic range.

 Usually, the powered mixers include a built-in-power amplifier.
 For this, the lower power supply connection is required because the mixer and power amplifier are integrated into the PA system.
 If we talk about the powered speakers, they also include a built-in-amplifier.
 The powered amplifier allows the speaker to perform at its fullest.
 The mixer output also can connect directly to the powered speaker and thus fewer cables are required.
 Those speakers who do not have built-in power amplifier, they require a stand-alone amp, and they are called passive speakers.